Defense Contract Management Agency: DCMC transition to DCMA

-DCMA Seal, Badge, and Lapel Pin
+DCMA seal, duty badge, and lapel pin

 The DCMA Seal is pictured above.
 The eagle represents courage, honor, and dedicated service to the United States, represented by the shield of thirteen pieces.
 The thirteen pieces of the shield represent the original thirteen colonies that became the first thirteen states.
 The thirteen pieces are joined together by the blue chief, representing Congress.
 The eagle is clutching thirteen arrows and an olive branch with thirteen leaves and thirteen olives, similar to the Great Seal of the United States.
 The eagle is superimposed atop a map of the world, representing DCMA's global mission.
 The rays emanating from the center to the thirteen stars represent glory.
 The color blue matches the canton of the American flag and signifies vigilance, perseverance, and justice.
 The circle shape and blue color are also reminiscent of the official seal of the Department of Defense.

 In 2018, DCMA and the military services (the US Army, US Navy, US Air Force, and US Marine Corps—as the US Space Force did not exist in 2018) approved a duty badge for military personnel to wear while assigned to DCMA.
 A similar lapel pin version is also available for civilian employees (and military not in uniform).
 The badge and lapel pin were designed by The Institute Of Heraldry (TIOH), working at the direction of military officers assigned to DCMA.
 Those officers directed the badge and lapel pin be reminiscent of the DCMA Seal and they wrote the heraldry of the Seal (above) as part of the badge/pin approval process.
 Then-Director of DCMA, United States Air Force Lieutenant General Wendy M. Masiello approved the badge and pin for DCMA.
 Ultimately, TIOH approved the badge and pin as an official insignia for the US military and the individual Services approved the badge for wear on military uniforms.